Paradise Point

 Table Chart PROFILE FAQ

-Paradise Point has a typical household mix, with a fairly typical median household size
+Paradise Point has a typical household mix, with a lower-than-average median household size

 Family households constitute 71.0% of all households, including 22.4% couples with children, 38.9% couples without children, and 9.0% single parent families.
 Non-family households account for the remaining 29.0%, with lone person households at 26.5% and group households comprising 2.5%.
-The median household size is 2.2 people, which aligns with the average for the Rest of Qld.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households